Reconciliation Action Plan graphic

 Reconciliation Action Plan

-Queensland Museum Network recognises Aboriginal and Torres Strait Islander peoples as the first scientists, storytellers, traders and diplomats of Queensland.
+Queensland Museum recognises Aboriginal peoples and Torres Strait Islander peoples as the first scientists, storytellers, traders and diplomats of Queensland.

 We have engaged with Aboriginal and Torres Strait Islander communities since our inception in 1862.

-We take great pride in the many relationships forged with First Nations communities across the globe and we are humbled by the trust instilled in us as a keeping place of Aboriginal and Torres Strait Islander material culture, ancestral remains and secret sacred objects.
+We take great pride in the many relationships forged with First Nations communities across the globe.
+We are humbled by the trust instilled in us as a keeping place of Ancestral Remains, Secret Sacred items and cultural heritage belonging to First Nations peoples.

 You might be interested in